MileHacker Logo

 • Link Light Rail: Operates approximately every 8-15 minutes, typically 5 AM to 1 AM (later Fri/Sat).

 • Buses: Frequency varies by route.
-Major routes run frequently; some routes have limited weekend/late-night service.
+Major routes run frequently; certain paths have limited weekend/late-night service.

 • Sounder Rail: Operates only during weekday peak hours (morning and afternoon commutes).